-During that time Ganden monastery display its 25 holiest relics, which are normally locked away.
+The Ganden Festival is held on the 15th day of the sixth lunar month of Tibetan Calendar in memory of the enlightenment of Tsongkhapa, a well-known Tibetan religious philosopher.
+During this festival, Ganden Monastery would display its 25 holiest relics, which are normally locked away.
 A large offering ceremony accompanies the unveiling.

 Autumn comes to Tibet in September, making Tibet like a rainbow with a wide range of colors.
 The temperature in Tibet is becoming cooler from hot, but it is not very cold in Tibet during Sep. and Oct.
 The sky is clear, clouds are pale, air is fresh and temperature is comfortable.
 It is still a great time to trek in Tibet and watch all kinds of wild animals on the Tibetan plateau.
 You will feel quite comfortable to go anywhere of Tibet, especially the sacred Mt.
 Kailash and holy Lake Manasarovar.